 Singapore universities are famous for academic programs in business and technology.
-Nonetheless, top universities in the country also offer excellent courses and programs under Humanities that go along with various disciplines.
+Nonetheless, top universities in the country also offer excellent courses and programs in Humanities that go along with various disciplines.
 This interdisciplinary nature of Humanities programs provides students the flexibility to pursue a wide range of prospective careers in the future.

 In addition to the high educational standards, Singapore’s high quality of life, multicultural environment, and widespread use of English in the classroom make it attractive for international students from neighboring Southeast Asian countries.
 However, the only downside is the high cost of living and education.
 Nonetheless, it is still relatively cheaper compared to its Western counterparts.